Pro-life and pro-choice protests flock to Planned Parenthood centers

 "To take tax dollar funds and to push it in one direction when it's contrary to what some American's believe, it isn't something that we should be proud of in this country," said Randall Rohannes, a pro-life protester.

-"Planned Parenthood does more than just abortions and people want to defund Planned Parenthood and that means defunding a lot of other things," said a pro-choice advocate.
+"Planned Parenthood does more than just abortions and people want to defend Planned Parenthood and that means defending a lot of other things," said a pro-choice advocate.

 Lisa Bevins helped organize the protest and says she'd like to see taxpayers money redirected.